Student & Trainee Events

 8:40 AM - 9:40 AM

-Location: Early Career Lounge
+Location: Room 301, Early Career & Mentor Lounge

 Curious how medical physics can make a difference beyond your own clinic or lab?
 Join us for an inspiring student-focused session on global health in medical physics, where you’ll learn how physicists are improving access to radiation therapy and imaging through international collaboration, outreach, and innovative partnerships.